shivendra1-cyber/MARKETING_ANALYSIS/README.md

-#MARKETING ANALYSIS
+# Marketing Analysis

-#Task Details
+## Task Details

-You're a marketing analyst and you've been told by the Chief Marketing Officer that recent marketing campaigns have not been as effective as they were expected to be.
-You need to analyze the data set to understand this problem and propose data-driven solutions.
+As a marketing analyst, your objective is to address concerns raised by the Chief Marketing Officer (CMO) regarding the effectiveness of recent marketing campaigns.
+Your task is to analyze the dataset and propose data-driven solutions.
+Your analysis should be presented in a well-documented notebook with four main sections.

-Expected Submission
-Submit a well documented notebook with these four sections:

-* Section 01: Exploratory Data Analysis
+### Section 01: Exploratory Data Analysis
-1. Are there any null values or outliers?
-How will you wrangle/handle them?
-1. Are there any variables that warrant transformations?
+1. **Data Cleaning**: Check for null values and outliers in the dataset and describe how you plan to handle them.
+2. **Variable Transformations**: Identify any variables that require transformations to improve the analysis.
-1. Are there any useful variables that you can engineer with the given data?
+3. **Feature Engineering**: Determine if there are any useful variables you can create from the given data.
-1. Do you notice any patterns or anomalies in the data?
-Can you plot them?
+4. **Data Patterns and Anomalies**: Describe any patterns or anomalies in the data and provide visualizations to support your findings.

-* Section 02: Statistical Analysis
+### Section 02: Statistical Analysis
-Please run statistical tests in the form of regressions to answer these questions & propose data-driven action recommendations to your CMO.
-Make sure to interpret your results with non-statistical jargon so your CMO can understand your findings.

-1. What factors are significantly related to the number of store purchases?
+1. **Factors Affecting Store Purchases**: Use regression analysis to identify factors significantly related to the number of store purchases.
+Provide actionable recommendations for the CMO.
-1. Does US fare significantly better than the Rest of the World in terms of total purchases?
+2. **US vs. Rest of the World**: Analyze whether the US performs significantly better than the rest of the world in terms of total purchases.
+Interpret your results in a non-technical manner.
-1. Your supervisor insists that people who buy gold are more conservative.
-Therefore, people who spent an above average amount on gold in the last 2 years would have more in store purchases.
-Justify or refute this statement using an appropriate statistical test
+3. **Gold Spending vs. In-Store Purchases**: Test whether people who spent an above-average amount on gold in the last 2 years have more in-store purchases.
+Justify or refute this statement using an appropriate statistical test.
-1. Fish has Omega 3 fatty acids which are good for the brain.
-Accordingly, do "Married PhD candidates" have a significant relation with amount spent on fish?
-What other factors are significantly related to amount spent on fish?
-(Hint: use your knowledge of interaction variables/effects)
+4. **Married PhD Candidates and Fish Spending**: Investigate if "Married PhD candidates" have a significant relationship with the amount spent on fish.
+Identify other factors significantly related to fish spending.
-1. Is there a significant relationship between geographical regional and success of a campaign?
+5. **Regional Campaign Success**: Explore whether there is a significant relationship between geographical region and the success of a marketing campaign.

-* Section 03: Data Visualization
+### Section 03: Data Visualization
-Please plot and visualize the answers to the below questions.

-1. Which marketing campaign is most successful?
+1. **Campaign Success**: Visualize which marketing campaign is the most successful.
-1. What does the average customer look like for this company?
+2. **Customer Demographics**: Create visualizations to describe the average customer's characteristics.
-1. Which products are performing best?
+3. **Product Performance**: Visualize which products are performing the best.
-1. Which channels are underperforming?
+4. **Underperforming Channels**: Use visualizations to identify which marketing channels are underperforming.

-* Section 04: CMO Recommendations
+### Section 04: CMO Recommendations
-Bring together everything from Sections 01 to 03 and provide data-driven recommendations/suggestions to your CMO.
+Summarize your findings from Sections 01 to 03 and provide data-driven recommendations to the CMO based on your analysis.
+Ensure that your recommendations are actionable and aligned with marketing concepts such as targets, channels, or products.

-**Evaluation**
-This is not a formal competition, so results won't be measured using a strict metric.
-Rather, what one would like to see is a well-defined process of exploratory and statistical analysis with insightful conclusions.
+## Evaluation
+Your analysis will be evaluated based on the following criteria:

-1. Data Exploration - Was the data wrangled properly?
-How well was the data analyzed?
-Are there any useful visualizations?
-Does the reader learn any new techniques through this submission?
-A great entry will be informative and thought provoking.
+1. **Data Exploration**: Was the data properly cleaned and analyzed?
+Were there useful visualizations?
+Does the reader learn new techniques from your submission?
-1. Statistical Analysis - Were the right statistical tests used?
-How well was the statistical output interpreted?
-A great entry will interpret results without the use of any statistical jargon.
+2. **Statistical Analysis**: Did you use the appropriate statistical tests, and were the results interpreted in a non-technical manner?
-1. Business Recommendation - Were the recommendations tied to your analysis in Sections 1-3?
-Are they data-driven and focused on marketing concepts such as targets, channels, or products?
+3. **Business Recommendations**: Are the recommendations based on your analysis in Sections 1-3?
+Are they data-driven and relevant to marketing concepts?
-1. Documentation - Are your code, and notebook well documented so a reader can understand what you did?
-Are your sources clearly cited?
-A high quality analysis should be concise and clear at each step so the rationale is easy to follow and the process is reproducible.
+4. **Documentation**: Is your code and notebook well-documented?
+Are your sources cited clearly?
+The analysis should be concise and easy to follow for reproducibility.

+Please ensure that your notebook is well-organized, and your analysis is clear and informative.